Soft Tissue Sarcoma - Board Review Summary

 - Post-op CTV1: operative bed + 1.5 cm radial + 4 cm longitudinal; include the scar when needed.

-- Elective nodal RT is generally not indicated in adult STS.
+- Elective nodal RT is generally not indicated in adult STS, except alveolar RMS; evaluate nodes for clear cell, epithelioid, angiosarcoma, and RMS.

 - Bone constraints matter, especially in weight-bearing bones, because fracture is rare but serious.